Documentation

 Auto-sync stopped working

 Run npx ccwrapdev setup --check to verify the hook is installed.
-Then run npx ccwrapdev status to check your auth and last sync time.
-If your token expired, run npx ccwrapdev auth.
+Then run npx ccwrapdev status to check your last sync time.
+If you see "Rate limited", the auto-sync hook ran but the server asked it to wait — it will retry on the next session.

 How do I remove my credentials?